Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - Type
     - Value

+  * - caller_response_custom_data_partner_name
+    - String
+    - The partner name of the custom data field that will be used to save the caller's response to the NumberQuestion prompt.

   * - condition
     - String
     - The boolean condition that decided if the first or second child will be executed in a condition node.

+  * - confirm_response_enabled
+    - Boolean
+    - When enabled, the system will read back the caller's answer to the prompt and ask for confirmation.
+The caller can press 1 to confirm or 2 refute.
+If speech recogition is enabled, they may also respond verbally with a "yes" or "no", respectively.

+  * - custom_error_prompt_text
+    - String
+    - Custom text that will be played to the caller when they make an invalid keypress.

   * - destination_country_code
     - String